 - (1) Excludes monthly distributions granted on Deferred Units and automatically reinvested pursuant to the DUP.
-See "2023 Compensation Discussion & Analysis Deferred Unit Plan" in this Circular. - (2) Issue dates: March 10, 2023, June 30, 2023 and December 29, 2023 at issue prices of \$59.01, \$60.67 and \$70.47, respectively.
-See "2023 Compensation Discussion & Analysis Deferred Unit Plan" in this Circular.
+See "2024 Compensation Discussion & Analysis Deferred Unit Plan" in this Circular. - (2) Issue dates: March 8, 2024, June 28, 2024 and December 31, 2024 at issue prices of \$76.80, \$69.26 and \$64.59, respectively.
+See "2024 Compensation Discussion & Analysis Deferred Unit Plan" in this Circular. - (3) Compensation paid to Ms. Kolias-Gunn was paid in her capacity as a Trustee until she began receiving an annual salary for her management role with the Trust.

 In order to avoid irregular and large adjustments to Board compensation, beginning in 2015 the Board adopted a policy to increase annual Board compensation by the average annual base salary increase of Boardwalk's executive officers, which, for illustrative purposes, was approximately 2.50% in 2015.
 However, due to macroeconomic challenges experienced in the Trust's Western Canadian markets, coupled with the COVID pandemic that commenced in the first quarter of 2020, the Board decided not to raise their compensation for the ninth year in a row.
-Consequently, 2024 Board compensation will remain at the same level as 2015.
+Consequently, 2025 Board compensation will remain at the same level as 2015.